Very large set axioms over constructive set theories: Large Large set axioms

 \subsection{Large set axioms beyond choice}

 As before, there is no reason why we should stop at Reinhardt sets.
-While Reinhardt cardinals are incompatible with $\mathsf{ZFC}$, it is known that all proofs of this use the Axiom of Choice in an essential way.
-This has led to the study of stronger large cardinals in the $\mathsf{ZF}$ context, the most notable example being \cite{BagariaKoellnerWoodin2019}.
+While Reinhardt cardinals are incompatible with $\ZFC$, it is known that all proofs of this use the Axiom of Choice in an essential way.
+This has led to the study of stronger large cardinals in the $\ZF$ context, the most notable example being \cite{BagariaKoellnerWoodin2019}.
 We will focus on the concept of super Reinhardt sets and totally Reinhardt sets.
 However, before we do so, we note a technical difficult{ly regarding} truth predicates and first-order definability, which is why we will need to work in an infinitary second-order theory.

-Using Theorem 1 of \cite{Gaifman1974} or Proposition 5.1 of \cite{Kanamori2008}, in $\mathsf{ZF}$, an elementary map $j \colon V\to M$ is fully elementary if it is $\Sigma_1$-elementary.
-Unfortunately, in our context we do not know whether $\Sigma_n$-elementary embeddings are fully elementary even if $n$ is sufficiently large.
+Using \cite[Theorem 1]{Gaifman1974} or \cite[Proposition 5.1]{Kanamori2008}, in $\ZF$, an elementary map $j \colon V\to M$ is fully elementary if it is $\Sigma_1$-elementary.
+Unfortunately, in our context, we do not know whether $\Sigma_n$-elementary embeddings are fully elementary even if $n$ is sufficiently large.

 During this subsection, we will fix an enumeration $\langle \phi_{n}(X,\vec{x})\mid n\in\mathbb{N}\rangle$ of all first-order formulas over the language of set theory with one class variable $X$.